 Once you decided on the type of writing and the field to write in, it’s time to build a portfolio.

 Having a portfolio will make the process of becoming a freelance writer so much easier for you.
-But, what to include in it if you don’t have a previous writing job?
+But, what should you include in it if you don’t have a previous writing job?

 The more great samples you have, the better!
 But, personally, I think you just need one great sample to show a client.
 So, I would recommend writing the best sample you can rather than three mediocre ones.